galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 > 4. Inspect the changes that have been made on your Galaxy server.
 Places to look include:
 >     - `/etc/postgresql`
->     - Databases and users in PostgreSQL (connection details are below).
-Hint: try the commands `\du` and `\l`.
+>     - Databases and users in PostgreSQL.
->
-{: .hands_on}

 You can now login and access the database, but only as the `postgres` user.
 You will need to `sudo -iu postgres` first, and then you can run `psql galaxy`.
 The database will currently be empty as Galaxy has never connected to it yet.
 Once you install Galaxy in the next step, the database will be populated.
+Hint: try the commands `\du` and `\l`.
+{: .hands_on}

 ## Galaxy